Ying Yang Twins: Career

 In 2005, D-Roc and his younger brothers, Mr. Ball, and Da Birthday Boy, formed the group Da Muzicianz and released their first single "Camera Phone".
 Their self-titled album was released on February 28, 2006.

 The group's fifth album Chemically Imbalanced was released in November 2006.
 For this album, the Twins collaborated with producers Wyclef Jean and Keith Duplessis in addition to Mr. Collipark, who produced a majority of the songs on the group's previous album.
 The first two singles were the Hall & Oates-sampling "Dangerous", featuring Wyclef Jean, and "Jigglin'".
 In 2008, the Twins released the mixtape The Official Work and a promo single titled "Drop".
 A highlight of the Ying Yang Twins' tour includes a visit to the Epsilon Mu chapter of Sigma Chi.
 Here they performed all their hits live in front of a sold out Texas crowd.
 All of the proceeds from the show went to charity.
 In 2009, the Twins released their latest album with Deep Records, Ying Yang Forever, and started a tour titled "Ying Yang Forever Tour".

 Their song "Halftime (Stand Up and Get Crunk)" is now a standard in many National Football League football stadiums, and it is considered to be the unofficial anthem of the New Orleans Saints during their Super Bowl victory season, but it has been a staple at Saints games since 2006.
 This song was performed live during the victory parade.
 The song has also been used in NFL Street 2 and Madden NFL 11 as well as the opening tip at home games for the National Basketball Association's San Antonio Spurs throughout the majority of the 2000s.

 On November 3, 2009, Ying Yang Twins released their greatest hits album via The Orchard and BOOTY Records.
-The album includes top 10 hits "What's Happenin!", "Shake", "Salt Shaker", and "Wait (The Whisper Song)" plus three new tracks.
+The album includes "What's Happenin!", "Shake", "Salt Shaker", and "Wait (The Whisper Song)" plus three new tracks.

 On June 29, 2012, Ying Yang Twins revealed on Twitter that they had signed to Epic Records and released their first single from their untitled album "Fist Pump, Jump Jump", featuring singer Greg Tecoz.

 The Ying Yang Twins were a featured act on the 2019 Millenium Tour, with B2K, Chingy and others.